-In order to understand how you will build on existing resources, you must describe the expertise, resources, and services currently available to meet the project's objectives of providing technical assistance on a wide range of telehealth issues related to your project goals.
-With respect to dissemination, you must demonstrate plans and capability for sharing best practices and lessons learned from your successes and failures.

-You must describe current experience, skills, and knowledge, including those of individuals on staff, in providing technical assistance to health care providers and entities, evaluation, telehealth policy activities in your region and state, educational outreach and information dissemination, and other relevant experience.
-Describe specific strengths that make you uniquely qualified to work with the regions or states identified in the application.
+In order to understand how NTRCs will build on existing resources, you must describe the expertise, resources, and services currently available to meet the project's objectives of providing technical assistance on a wide range of telehealth issues.
+With respect to dissemination, you must demonstrate plans and capability for sharing best practices and lessons learned from successes and failures.
+You must describe current experience, skills, and knowledge, including those of individuals on staff, in providing assistance to health care providers or others on telehealth policy or technology and other relevant experience.
 You are encouraged to reference materials published and previous work of a similar nature.